-L'Abbatoir is one of my all-time favorite Vancouver restaurants and their cocktails are fantastic.
+L'Abbatoir is one of my all-time favourite Vancouver restaurants and their cocktails are fantastic.
 Try the Beekeeper or for avocado lovers, the Avocado Gimlet.

 Week day coffee stop?

-Le Marché St. George is my favorite any day of the week (the croissants are beyond words!)
+Le Marché St. George is my favourite any day of the week (the croissants are beyond words!)

 Get cultured here: